+The CellScale system uses frequency hopping which is produced by transmitting the data signal as usual, but varying the carrier frequency rapidly according to a pseudo-random pattern over a broad range of channels, in this case 86 discreet frequencies.
+These 86 frequencies are combined in different "hopping patterns" to provide 64 (0-63) separate networks.
 The CellScale network uses a 'Star' network topology.
 One unit, usually the CellScale, is designated a 'Master'.
 The Master transmits a sync pulse on a regular basis, providing synchronization of all remotes in the designated Network.
+Thus it forms the center of a cell.
 MSI provides five products capable of being the master unit: the CellScale, the Smart CellModem 9000 (not 9020), the MSI-9260 ruggedized Crane Scale, the MSI-9300 Porta-Weigh+ Crane Scale (with local display), or the MSI-6260CS Trans-Weigh CS Crane Scale.
 Up to 15 slaves can access the master unit.
-The 9750 is always a 'Slave'.
-Multiple 9750 units can coexist on one network, or can be easily switched to other networks as required.
+The 9750A is always a 'Slave'.
+Multiple 9750A units can coexist on one network, or can be easily switched to other networks as required.

-The CellScale system uses CSMA (Carrier sense multiple access) to arbitrate between multiple remotes.
-CSMA is contention-based.
-Each remote listens to see if the channel is clear and then transmits.
-If the channel is not clear, the remote waits a randomly chosen period of time and then tries again.
+The CellScale system uses TDMA (Time Division Multiple Access) to arbitrate between multiple remotes.
+Each remote is assigned a specific time slot thus guaranteeing data throughput.
 For more on setting up CellScale networks, please refer to the MSI-9000 CellScale User Guide.